 This terminology can be confusing because in a helical torsion spring the forces acting on the wire are actually bending stresses, not torsional or shear stresses.

-Our skilled technicians have supplied torsion springs for an array of applications, from large horse float tailgate torsion springs through to very small overhead lighting retaining springs.
+Our skilled technicians are experts at producing just the right torsion spring for an array of applications, from large horse float tailgate torsion springs through to very small overhead lighting retaining springs.